davepetrov/Gym-Booking-Discord-Bot/README.md

 ## Commands
 ### !book
 #### Parameters:
-  - password
+  - Password
   - Email address
   - Exact fit4less location
-  - Minimum wanted time range to book for
+  - Minimum time range to book
-  - Maximum wanted time range to book for
+  - Maximum time range to book
 #### Description/example:
 In short, this command does all the automated booking, reserving all the times within the spedific time block you give it.
 Suppose the user is free and wants to book a time between 11:00 and 17:00 for the location "Centerpoint-Mall".
 The user calls the command from the server, gets a private message revealing the private login information.